DominiqueMakowski/CV/cv/README.md

 # cv — Quarto + Typst

 The CV.
-Quarto + Typst, replacing the R Markdown + `vitae` + LaTeX pipeline now archived in `../old_cv/`.
-Every section of the old Rmd is ported except the publication list and the additional-training list, which are still produced from `../old_cv/DominiqueMakowski_CV.Rmd`.
+Quarto + Typst, replacing the R Markdown + `vitae` + LaTeX pipeline that used to live in `../old_cv/`.
+Every section of the old Rmd is ported, including the publication list and the additional training, so nothing here depends on that folder; it is kept only in git history.

 ## Build